cirens-utd/turtlebot_controller/src/agent_control/readme.md

 # Agent Controller Overview
 ## Overview
 The goal of this package is to give you an Agent class that handles are the tedious back end information for navigating the turtlebots.
 For example, the robots can only move foward and backwards and turn on the Z axis.
 However, most agent controllers will give a desired direction to go in.

 ## Release Updates:
+V0.0.2 - 6/7/25
+- added calibration node to correct center of rotation on the pose to match the robot
+ - Still working on solution to kill node once it completes
+- Add a file selecter to replay viewer
+- Added led control to agent
+- Track attempted goal location
+- Added more status variables to replay file

 V0.0.1 - 5/23/25
 - Added monitoring to see if neighbors are completed
 - Added boolean to decide if new controller starts with start position or just start with the current position